ParagonSuite/.github/profile/README.md

 An (extremely) simple soulution for finding 3d assets or tutorials.
 Web based, this tool can be used on any internet connected platform.
 ### Blocky text:
 Designed for young coders learning text-based languages, this simple Python library makes syntax appear similar to Scratch, an MIT visual coding language.
-## Contact us!
-We would love to hear from you!
-Contact us at paragonsuite@proton.me